-- Encourage attentive reading, deep reflection, cogent writing, and creative expression of all students to glorify God, and serve others.
+- Encourage attentive reading, deep reflection, cogent writing, and creative expression of all students.

 English is a fundamental liberal art at a university such as Azusa Pacific.
 The following four objectives demonstrate the centrality of English to the curriculum: the program certifies the writing skills of all students to be collegiate level and enhances those skills involving research, personal and creative expression, and expository and argumentative modes.
 It provides literature and film courses that contribute to the cultural experience of students and enriches their enjoyment of literature as an avenue to truth and social comment as well as self-expression.
 The program offers a balanced selection of courses in writing, film, and literature for students majoring in English, so that their breadth of reading and literary analysis includes the best world literature and the development of critical skills currently practiced by the finest literary critics.
 The program satisfies professional needs, especially of prospective teachers.